joric/oneliners/README.md

 a subroutine that reverses the elements in a specified portion of the array._

-Rotate string "ABCDEFGH" by 3 characters left (I=3, indexes in this example start from 1):
+Rotating string "ABCDEFGH" by 3 characters left (I=3, indexes in this example start from 1):

 ```c
 reverse(1, I)    /* CBADEFGH */